mwaskom/PyROI/doc/source/config_doc.rst

 your images as above, but also include a file template with a wildcard character (*) in the file name.
 As there should only be one of each image type for each paradigm/subject, the wildcard should be choosen to match only one file in the directory.
+If you are using standard- space analyses, you should leave the regmatpath and meanfuncpath as empty strings.

 Subjects